Air pollution in Scotland damages our health and causes over 2500 early deaths every year.

-There are a total of 35 declared Pollution Zones across the country.
-Pollution Zones are streets or areas where Councils have declared that levels of air pollution are regularly breaking safety standards which have been set under the Scottish Air Quality Regulations and which are based on World Health Organisation Guidance.
+There are a total of 38 declared Pollution Zones across the country.
+Pollution Zones are streets or areas where Councils have declared that levels of air pollution are breaking safety standards which have been set under the Scottish Air Quality Regulations and which are based on World Health Organisation Guidance.

 Click here to find out whether you live or work in a Pollution Zone.

 Air pollution is Scotland's single biggest environmental health threat.
 It can weaken the heart and lungs and damage the cardio-respiratory system, reducing life expectancy and in some instances causing death.
 Across Scotland, over 2,500 people die early every year from air pollution - that's ten times more people than die in road crashes.